 Opis Biofuels: BIOFUELS UPDATE: Senate Armed Services Committee Defeats Amendments Limiting Biofuels

-Truman National Security Project Staffer, Stephanie Dreyer, elaborates on the issues surrounding the DoD’s clean energy initiatives and the future of the military’s use of renewable energy.
-“We were initially disappointed to see that House lawmakers chose to launch another attack on the Department of Defense’s clean energy initiatives in last week’s debate over the […]
+Stephanie Dreyer, the Truman Project’s Media Relations Director, elaborates on the issues surrounding the DoD’s clean energy initiatives and the future of the military’s use of renewable energy.
+“We were initially disappointed to see that House lawmakers chose to launch another attack on the Department of Defense’s clean energy initiatives in last week’s debate over […]